Quick Start

 AI coding assistant

-Install Claude Code, Codex, OpenCode, or Qwen CLI — the AI coding assistant that runs this system.
-Career-Ops works with all of them.
+Install Claude Code, Gemini CLI, Codex, Qwen Code, OpenCode, or GitHub Copilot CLI — the AI coding assistant that runs this system. career-ops works with all of them.
 Log in before continuing.

 Node.js 18 or later